Beyoncé & Peloton Partner For The Beyoncé Artist Series Benefitting HBCU Students

 Beyoncé and the fitness platform Peloton have announced a new multi-year partnership.

 Peloton’s global community is home to over 3.6 million members and Beyoncé is the most requested artist on the platform.
 With COVID-19 essentially sidelining the usual in-person homecoming festivities for HBCUs, the partnership will put a twist on virtual celebrations geared towards fitness.
-The classes will span across multiple fitness categories, including indoor cycling, running, strength, bootcamp, yoga and meditation.
+The classes will span across multiple fitness categories, including indoor cycling, running, strength, Bootcamp fitness, yoga, and meditation.
 Beyoncé announced the partnership on her website with a statement for her fans.

 I am honored to partner with Peloton and gift HBCU students a 2-year Digital Membership which will give them free access to the Peloton App, including classes with the best instructors and now, featuring my music.